 Plaza de Armas, Portal de Comercio 141, Cusco 08002

 This cafe sits right in the center of the main square of Cusco.
-It has three small balconies, and if you’re lucky enough to arrive to find one empty, you can enjoy your cappuccino while the sun shines on your face as you look out over the Plaza de Armas and listen to the raging sounds of traffic jams and horns honking.
+It has three small balconies, and if you’re lucky enough to arrive to find one empty, you can enjoy your cappuccino and eat your pie in Cusco while the sun shines on your face as you look out over the Plaza de Armas and listen to the raging sounds of traffic jams and horns honking.

 Personally, I find this place to be a bit overrated.
 The ambience and location get an A+, but the food and drinks are standard cafe options, but overpriced.
 I had a piece of the apple pie and a cappuccino, since that is the name after all.
 I would describe them as ‘fine.’